hdsu-bioquant/sincellTE_2022/index.md

 In this two-day course, we want to give you an **introduction to working with R in simple data analysis tasks**; you will learn the basic principles of reading in a data table, doing some descriptive statistics, making nice plots.
 On the second day, we will focus on a simple single-cell analysis workflow, which will guide you through the first steps of this kind of analysi!

+### IMPORTANT NOTE!

- While we will start at a very basic level, we would strongly encourage **absolute beginners**, who have never ever worked with R, to complete a very simple online R intro course on DataCamp (["Introduction to R"](https://learn.datacamp.com/courses/free-introduction-to-r)), which will give you the very basic first concepts on what R is, and how to do some very simple operations with it.
+ While we will start at a very basic level, we would **strongly encourage absolute beginners**, who have never ever worked with R, to complete a very simple online R intro course on DataCamp (["Introduction to R"](https://learn.datacamp.com/courses/free-introduction-to-r)), which will give you the very basic first concepts on what R is, and how to do some very simple operations with it.
  We will send you a link so that you can freely register to DataCamp and follow this course.

 ********